myrestop/myblog/runflow_first_release.md

 ### Customizable Style and Theme

-Here we want to introduce you one of our design philosophy is that we allow user to highly customize most thing, so we allow plugin to provide one or more window style and theme, to let you choose what you preferred.
+Here we want to introduce you one of our design philosophy is that we allow user to highly customize most things, so we allow plugin to provide one or more window style and theme, to let you choose what you preferred.

 ### Triggered by Keyword

-In RunFlow, a function must be provided by a keyword, unless some specials, such as language translator, theme provider and data sync service, etc. So likewise, a new keyword always mean a new function, and most of the plugins you installed also consist by keywords.
+In RunFlow, a function must be provided by keyword, unless some specials, such as language translator, theme provider and data sync service, etc. So likewise, a new keyword always mean a new function, and most of the plugins you installed also consist by keywords.

 To use the function of the keyword, the most commonly way is just typing the keyword, if the function don't need any arguments, you can see the result row at the below, then to execute the result you can press `Enter` (ensure the result row is at the front, if not, you should press `Up` or `Down` to active it, or move mouse to hover on it) or double-click the result row.